dazet/piper/README.md

 final class AuthorizedAction
 {
-    public function invoke(ServerRequestInterface $request): ResponseInterface
+    public function invoke(Request $request): Response
     {
         return new Response('OK', 200);
     }
 }
 ```

-`ActionFilter` must be called before `AuthorizedAction`, so it is defined with earlier order.
+`ActionFilter` must be called before `AuthorizedAction`, so it is defined as a Pipe with earlier order.

-Returning null is maybe not the best pattern, perhaps better would be something like `Either<ServerRequestInterface, ResponseInterface>`,
-but unfortunately PHP does not support generics yet.
+Returning null is maybe not the best pattern, perhaps better would be something like `Either<Request, Response>`, but unfortunately PHP does not support generics yet.

 ### Object tags

-Pipe configuration must contain definition of what kind of object can be handled.
+Pipe configuration must contain definition of what kind of object it is able to handle.
 It should be defined precisely to avoid unexpected pipeline behaviour.

-Pipe can declare that it accepts only instances of given class or interface, additionally it can require instances with given set of public attributes.
+Pipe can declare that it accepts only instances of given class or interface, additionally it can require instances with given set of attributes.

 For example `new ObjectTag(Example::class, ['group' => 'simple'])` defines that pipe accepts only instances of `Example` class that meets the condition `$example->group() === 'simple'`.

 Extracting tags from object is done by `ObjectTagger`.